Best stock photographer Yuriy Arkurs (Logos)

 No.

-How do you manage to take such bright and light photographs?
+How do you achieve such bright and airy photographs?

 Do you ever complain about rejections?